reception : receive clients at a reception desk

 [<img alt="hourglass" src="/static/images/mjames/hourglass.png"/>]

-And yes, the href attribute is a Javascript snippet:
+And yes, the href attribute is a JavaScript snippet:

 >>> print(btn['href'])